Better suited therapy

 What to match?

-Earlier research tended to examine matches on general values and attitudes that may be quite separate to the processes occurring in treatment between a client and their psychologist.
-More researchers are now examining the possibility of specific traits as a more direct predictor of treatment outcomes.
+Earlier research tended to examine matches on general values and attitudes that may be quite separate to the processes occurring in treatment between a client and their therapist.
+Researchers are now examining the impacts of specific traits as a more direct predictor of treatment outcomes.

 We've adopted the best of both worlds.
 Our questionnaire is based on psychological scales focused on specific attitudes and perceptions as well as general values.